lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 networks @qfactor.

-Some of these heuristics also make it possible to synthesise circuits with device constraints in mind and to trade off decomposition accuracy for shallower circuit depth and lower noise.
+Some of these heuristics also make it possible to synthesise circuits with device constraints in mind and can trade off decomposition accuracy for shallower circuit depth and lower noise.
 In @Wu2020 @qfactor, the authors have also explored partitioning the circuit into smaller parts optimised independently to scale these techniques to large circuit sizes.
-Despite the reduced optimisation performance that the boundaries of the partitioned circuits introduce, the combination of circuit partitioning with the techniques listed above yields some of the best-performing circuit optimisation techniques developed to date
-@bqskit.
-Circuit synthesis schemes have also been extended to generate circuits on a more expressive gate set, including elementary classical operations
+Despite the reduced optimisation performance that the boundaries of the partitioned circuits introduce, the combination of circuit partitioning with the techniques listed above yields some of the best-performing circuit optimisation techniques developed to date @bqskit.
+Circuit synthesis schemes have also been extended to generate circuits on a more expressive gate set, including elementary classical operations @Alam2024 @Niu2024.
-@Alam2024 @Niu2024.

 However, a fundamental flaw of all unitary synthesis schemes is the
 $4^n$-scaling in the number of qubits $n$ of the unitary representation itself.
 This means that no matrix-based synthesis method, however efficient, will ever be able to handle computations with much more than a dozen qubits.
-Circuit partitioning schemes effectively circumvent the problem, but they are heavily dependent on the partitioning quality.
+Circuit partitioning schemes such as @Wu2020 @qfactor effectively circumvent the problem, but they are heavily dependent on the partitioning quality.

 ### The search for scalable representations